buildo/avenger/README.md

 although the `run` method is available to check a query result imperatively, it is highly suggested the use of the `observe` utility in order to be notified in real time of when data changes.

 Either way, whenever you ask for a query result you will end up with an object with the [**`QueryResult`**](#QueryResult) signature that conveniently lets you fold to decide the best way to handle the result.
-The `fold` method takes 3 functions as parameters, the first is used to handle a `Loading` result, the second is used in case a `Failure` occurs and the last one handles `Success` values.
+The `fold` method takes three functions as parameters: the first is used to handle a `Loading` result; the second is used in case a `Failure` occurs; the last one handles `Success` values.

 ## composing queries
 You can build bigger queries from smaller ones in two ways:

-- by composing them with [**`compose`**](#compose): when you need your queries to be sequentially run with the results of one feeding the other, you can use `compose`:
+- by composing them with [**`compose`**](#compose): when you need your queries to be sequentially run with the results of one feeding the other, you can use `compose`.
+- by grouping them with [**`product`**](#product): when you don't need to run the queries sequentially but would like to conveniently group them and treat them as if they were one you can use `product`.

+Here are a couple of simple examples on how to use them:

 ```ts
 import { compose } from 'avenger/lib/Query';